arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Friday 06/11/2021 20:30 (UTC)`.
+The last change was detected on `Saturday 06/12/2021 01:31 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code